Committees and councils

 We chair, coordinate and contribute to councils and committees spanning work across our portfolio.

-- Meeting of Attorneys-General (MAG)—assists the Council of Australian Governments by developing a national and Trans-Tasman focus on maintaining and promoting best practice in law reform.
+- The Standing Council of Attorneys-General (SCAG)—comprises Attorneys-General from the Australian Government, all states and territories, and the New Zealand Minister for Justice.
+Its purpose is to implement a national and trans-Tasman focus on maintaining and promoting best practice in law reform.

 - Commonwealth Law Ministers Meeting—meet annually to discuss current law and justice issues of common concern including counter-terrorism, cybercrime, human rights and access to justice.